typeF/rails-api-bp/readme.md

 Access on localhost:8020 to verify everything is running correctly.

-Testing setup based on tutorial on https://scotch.io/tutorials/build-a-restful-json-api-with-rails-5-part-one
+Testing and JWT setup based on tutorial from https://scotch.io/tutorials/build-a-restful-json-api-with-rails-5-part-one